Transphobia in the United States: Effects

+Effects on cisgender people

 Cisgender people can experience the effects of transphobia.
+Human Rights Watch reported in 2001 that "many students are wrongly perceived as transgender, yet such persons are similarly subject to persecution."
 In August 2022, a school investigated a girl who "outclassed" the rest of her peers in a high school sporting event.
 The parents of the girls who placed second and third complained to the Utah High School Activities Association (UHSAA) where they "questioned the winner's gender."
 UHSAA investigated the girl, opening up her enrollment records back to kindergarten, all without informing the student or her family.
+States that have passed anti-transgender laws find that many cisgender athletes often become wrongly accused of being transgender.

+In July 2023, a cisgender woman, Michelle Dionne Peacock, was allegedly murdered in Indiana by a transphobic man.
+Her killer believed that Peacock was "a male acting like a woman," and despite complaints that she was being harassed, "nothing was done."
+Cisgender women are at risk of transphobic violence if they do not conform to gender stereotypes.
+In situations where people with disabilities need care from someone of the opposite gender, their lives can be complicated by bathroom bills.
+In Odessa, Texas as of October 2024, any person who goes into a restroom that does not match their gender assigned at birth is subject to a $10,000 bounty, even if they are aiding a person with a disability.